 Everyone wants a piece of the new game.
 The guilds are competing to be the first to find the dungeons and kill the biggest monster.
 The corporations are claiming land and putting in their online market places.
 Ozzy and his friends just want a paycheck.

 Four friends find they are locked into five year contracts as virtual serfs in a small village, and can't go adventuring at all to gain money and buy their way to freedom.
 They don't have many choices.
 They can work as a blacksmith, barmaid and shepherd for all those years....or they can cheat and find ways they can take advantage of the system.

-If you have to swing a mop and not a sword, you'll just have to swing harder, and cheat better.
+When they give you a mop and not a sword, you have to find the loopholes and change the rules.